 Check with your health insurance to see if it will help pay for a wellness coach to help manage your diabetes.
 Be sure to check your supplemental insurance policies.
 Many may help cover emergency room visits, follow up visits, surgery and hospitalizations related to diabetes, and doctor visits, if the policy was purchased before diabetes developed.

-Learn more about Combined Insurance’s supplemental insurance products and contact an agent today for an individualized quote.
+Learn more about Combined Insurance’s supplemental insurance productslink opens in a new window and contact an agent today for an individualized quote.

 The good news with diabetes is there are many effective lifestyle modifications and medications to help manage the disease.
 Knowledge is power: diabetes awareness month invites us to take control of our lifestyle choices and to be savvy about using our health insurance and supplemental policies wisely.

 Supplemental insurance products issued by Combined Insurance Company of America in all states, except New York.
 In New York insurance products issued by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America is not licensed and does not solicit business in New York.
 The information provided by this document is only a brief description.
 See the actual policy for complete details of the policy plans, features, benefits, options, rates, definitions, limitations, and exclusions.
 Products vary by state and are subject to availability and qualifications.

 1- Learn about Diabetes.
 (2019, August 6).
 Retrieved from https://www.cdc.gov/diabetes/basics/diabetes.html.